chipfucker/marlie/info/rule34/cheatsheet.md

 Returns posts whose MD5 hash is `foo`.

-This can be combined with the partial operator, such as `md5:foo*`, to return posts whose hash starts with `foo`.
+This can be combined with the partial operator, such as `md5:foo*`, which returns posts whose hash starts with `foo`.

 ### `user:foo`